TheDarthFather/Magic-Halloween/README.md

 **Features**

-- 50% from the Overwold are replaced by special Halloweens mobs
+- 50% from the Overwold mobs are replaced by special Halloweens mobs
 - All the mobs will have a smal change to pison, slow, hunger you.
 - All the mobs have great resistances to physical damage.
 - All the mobs will drop SP and a few custom weapons.